tze088/tp/docs/UserGuide.md

 * `add-contact n/John Doe p/98765432 e/e1234567` adds a contact with name: John Doe, phone: 98765432, email: e1234567@u.nus.edu to the contact list.
 * `add-contact n/Betsy Crowe e/e1232567 p/12345678 g/1 g/2` adds a contact with name: Betsy Crowe, phone: 12345678, email: e1232567@u.nus.edu to both the contact list and groups 1, 2.

-### Deleting a contact : `delete-contact`
-Deletes the specified contact from the StudyCircle contact list.

-Format: `delete-contact CONTACT_INDEX`

-* Deletes the contact at the specified `CONTACT_INDEX`.
-* The `CONTACT_INDEX` should match an index in the currently displayed contact list

-Examples:

-* `delete-contact 1` deletes the 1st contact in the current displayed contact list.

 ### Editing a contact : `edit-contact`
-Edits the details of the specified contact's name, phone, email and groups.
+Edits the details of the specified contact.
+Only the specified fields will be overwritten.

 Format: `edit-contact CONTACT_INDEX [n/NAME] [p/PHONE] [e/EMAIL] [g/GROUP_INDEX]...`